datalad/datalad-osf/CONTRIBUTING.md

 ## How to contribute
-The preferred way to contribute to this repository is to fork the [master branch of this repository](https://github.com/datalad/datalad-osf/tree/master) on GitHub.
+The preferred way to contribute to this repository is to fork the [main branch of this repository](https://github.com/datalad/datalad-osf/tree/main) on GitHub.
 Note that you can test the software on our [Testing repository on Open Science Framework](https://osf.io/zhcqw/).

 Here we outline the workflow used by the developers: